UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-When the institution listed as providing the information is not UTK, `edm:dataProvider` should be used instead of `edm:provider`. `edm:dataProvider` is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."
+When the institution listed as providing the information is not UT, `edm:dataProvider` should be used instead of `edm:provider`. `edm:dataProvider` is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."